NEW: "Iran's current position falls far short of what is needed," says British official

 Details of last February’s offer from the six countries represented across the negotiating table from Iran have not yet been made public.

-Last month, technical experts from Iran and the P5+1 countries met for more than 12 hours in Istanbul to discuss the proposal.
+Last month, technical experts from Iran and the so-called “P5+1” countries, which consist of the United States, France, Britain, Germany, China and Russia, met for more than 12 hours in Istanbul to discuss the proposal.

 Iran’s deputy chief negotiator said the Iranian proposal tabled Friday was based on a previous PowerPoint presentation that the Iranian delegation submitted during a round of talks in Moscow in June 2012.